Triangulation Independent Ptolemy Varieties: Introduction

 The Ptolemy variety $P_n(\T)$ of a topological ideal triangulation $\T$ of a compact $3$-manifold $M$ was defined by Garoufalidis, Thurston and Zickert~\cite{GaroufalidisThurstonZickert}.
 It gives coordinates (called Ptolemy coordinates) for boundary-unipotent $\SL(n,\C)$-representations of $\pi_1(M)$ in the sense that each point in $P_n(\T)$ determines a representation (up to conjugation).
 The Ptolemy variety is explicitly computable for many census manifolds when $n=2$ or $3$ (see~\cite{CURVE,FalbelKoseleffRouillier} for a database), and invariants such as volume and Chern-Simons invariant can be explicitly computed from the Ptolemy coordinates.
 The Ptolemy variety, however, depends on the triangulation and may miss several components of representations.

 We focus exclusively on the case when $n=2$, so we omit the subscript $n$ on the Ptolemy variety.
 Our goal is to define a refined Ptolemy variety $\overline P(\T)$, which is a topological invariant of $M$ and is guaranteed to detect all irreducible boundary-unipotent $\SL(2,\C)$-representations.
 We also define refined variants of the Ptolemy variety for $\PSL(2,\C)$-representations~\cite{GaroufalidisThurstonZickert,PtolemyField}, and for the enhanced Ptolemy variety~\cite{ZickertEnhancedPtolemy} for $\SL(2,\C)$-representations that are not necessarily boundary-unipotent.
 The refined variant of the latter detects all irreducible $\SL(2,\C)$-representations.
-All of our varieties are actually schemes over $\Z$, but we shall not need this structure here.

-Thurston's gluing equation variety also computes $\PSL(2,\C)$-repre\-sen\-tations and the issue of triangulation dependence has existed since its inception.
-Segerman~\cite{Segerman} defined a generalization of Thurston's gluing equation variety which detects at least the irreducible representations that don't have image in a generalized dihedral group (we can detect these as well).
-It is unclear to us whether Segerman's description provides an algorithm to compute it (it relies on deciding whether the lift of a normal surface is connected in the universal cover).
-The invariant Ptolemy variety has a more explicit description, is efficiently computable, and is manifestly independent of the triangulation.
+A representation in $\SL(2,\C)$ or $\PSL(2,\C)$ is \emph{boundary-unipotent}, respectively \emph{boundary-Borel}, if it takes each peripheral subgroup to a conjugate of the subgroup $P$, respectively $B$, where $B$ is the group of upper triangular matrices, and $P\subset B$ is the subgroup of matrices with $1$ on the diagonal.